podondra/gym-rl/post/reinforcement-learning.md

 estimate of an action's value.
 It tries to be upper bound for possible true value and \\(c\\) determines the confidence level.

+### Contextual Bandits

+All methods above considered nonassociative tasks in which the agent do not associate different actions with different states.
+The agent only tries to find best action or track the best action as it changes over time.
+However in a general reinforcement learning task agent's goal it to learn a policy (mapping from situations to its best actions).

+*Contextual bandits* tasks are intermediate between \\(k\\)-armed bandit and the full reinforcement learning problems.
+It is an *associative search* task as it involves both search for best actions and *association* of theses actions with situation they are best for.
+They involve learning a policy but each action affects only the immediate reward.
+If action affect the next state as well as the reward then it is a full reinforcement learning problem.

+## Finite Markov Decision Processes

+Now the finite Markov decision processes (finite MDPs) are introduced.
+It involves choosing different actions in different situations.
+MDPs are a classical mathematical formalization of sequential decision making where action influence all future rewards so MDPs involve delayed reward and the need to trade off between immediate and delayed reward.
+In MDPs the value \\(q\_\*(s, a)\\) of each action \\(a\\) in state \\(s\\) or the value \\(v\_\*(s)\\) of each state given optimal action selections.

+### The Agent-environment Interface